 The Sprint Canoe Stroke

-VOCC also has a history of using bent blades; paddles with a forward angle of 10 to 15 degrees at the bottom of the shaft.
-Bent blades are used by marathon, outrigger, and stand-up paddle board paddlers, but very rarely in sprint canoes.
+Our club also has a history of using bent blades; paddles with a forward angle of 10 to 15 degrees at the bottom of the shaft.
+Bent blades are commonly used by marathon, outrigger, and stand-up paddle board paddlers, but very rarely in sprint canoes.
 Bill Bragg, our club’s founder, argued that the logic of using a bent blade over a straight blade should not be tossed aside simply because one is high kneeling.
 (Read our blog post on why we advocate for bent blades in sprint canoe.)